prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 In all the [[Action-learning journeys]] (ALJs), we are aiming to form one or multiple action-learning teams that work on-the-ground on the development and application of an instrument (tooling).

 Each ALJ also generates content: videos, interviews, call recordings, wikis, art works.
-This content is curated by the [[hubs]] to publish case-studies of the process.
+This content is curated by the [[hubs]] to publish [[case-study|case-studies]] of the process.

 These case studies are developmental learning accounts: each with levels of depth.
 Our [[Core Value-Adding Process and Business Model|business model]] centres around the subscription to these journeys to access the depth.
 Each event is a catalyst for the ongoing *storying* of the work, ongoing learning and action, evolving thinking, making the subscription model appropriate.
 Communities of place own these learning accounts and are the primary recipients of subscription fees.